TL;DR

 The seasonal anchor

-The piece is carved in its entirety from Red Earth Agarwood — 紅土沉香 — a grade of over five hundred years’ formation, selected for its capacity to carry the particular honey-warm radiance that classical Feng Shui associates with Guan Yin’s compassionate transmission.
+The piece is carved in its entirety from Red Earth Agarwood — 红土沉香 — a grade of over five hundred years’ formation, selected for its capacity to carry the particular honey-warm radiance that Imperial Feng Shui associates with Guan Yin’s compassionate transmission.
 At the sovereign heart of the carving stands Guan Yin herself, rising in serene majesty from a bed of blooming lotus — the classical symbol of purity, spiritual awakening, and inexhaustible grace.
 Flanking her in dynamic celestial motion are the twin ascending dragons of Long Tai Tou — their sinuous forms coiling through sacred clouds and divine flames as they ascend toward the heavens.
 The twin dragon formation, in Imperial Feng Shui tradition, represents the supreme convergence of Heaven and Earth’s yang forces — the most potent configuration for the amplification of wealth luck, noble support, authority, and divine protection.
 Their presence around Guan Yin is not incidental.
-It is the iconographic expression of the once-in-sixty-years convergence the anchor is commissioned to hold
+It is the iconographic expression of the two occasions the anchor is commissioned to serve — the ascending yang force of Long Tai Tou meeting the compassionate celestial authority of Guan Yin’s birthday rite.

 The upper register of the carving erupts into a canopy of sacred cloud formations and celestial fire, from which the twin dragon heads emerge in sovereign convergence — the masterful visual expression of Heaven’s blessings descending in full force upon the devoted.
 Every cloud curl, dragon scale, flame tendril, and lotus petal has been individually rendered through thousands of hours of master craftsmanship.
 The entire composition rests upon a hand-carved dark rosewood base of classical imperial form — a grounding counterpoint to the warm, luminous honey radiance of the Red Earth Agarwood above it, mirroring the convergence of earth and heaven the rite itself enacts.